fredhutchio/tfcb_2019/lectures/lecture09/scripting/README.md

 Next we'll be playing around scripting with samtools using [this bam file](https://console.cloud.google.com/storage/browser/_details/gatk-test-data/wgs_bam/NA12878_20k_b37/NA12878.bam) that's available to you in the GitHub repository.

+[samtools](https://www.htslib.org/doc/samtools.html) is a collection of tools for manipulating data in Sequence Alignment/Map (SAM) format.
+This software is installed on rhino, but needs to be made available for use using `module load`, or `ml` for short:

+    ml samtools

-It has an awkward name, so let's rename it `input.bam` with
+Our data has an awkward name, so let's rename it `input.bam` with

     mv wgs_bam_NA12878_20k_b37_NA12878.bam input.bam